 Criterion 3 / Goal Statement: Teaching and Learning: Quality, Resources, Support / Goal Statement: PCC will implement bold initiatives that expand state-of-the-art teaching and learning resources, supporting equitable avenues for exceptional educational experiences to meet workforce needs.
 The metrics for this goal include adding CTE programs over time and increasing certificates/degrees for adult learners.

-Enrollment Initiatives: Creation of a Career and Technical Education (CTE) hub to Emphasize Career & Technical Education by centralizing all programs into one dedicated building or multiple locations in buildings on campus can solidify CTE as a cornerstone of the college's mission, and attract more Adult Learners seeking Career education as well.
+Enrollment Initiatives: Emphasize Career & Technical Education by adding and promoting programs available at the Fremont can solidify CTE as a cornerstone of the college's mission, and attract more Adult Learners seeking Career education as well.